-In the rest of this article, we will examine the various ways in which some of the worlds largest corporations are using emergent technologies such as AI and Big Data.
+In the rest of this article, we will examine the various ways in which some of the world’s largest corporations are using emergent technologies such as AI and Big Data.
 Bear in mind that our examples are at best emblematic, and are only intended to demonstrate some of the latest trends in the field.

-Another form of Big Data which Coca-cola regularly employs comes from Retailers such as Walmart, as well as from their own vending machines.
+Another form of Big Data that Coca-cola regularly employs comes from Retailers such as Walmart, as well as from their own vending machines.
 Having detailed sales figures from vendors across the globe allows Coca-cola to keep track of minute changes in customer buying patterns.
 This allows them to match their production to fit consumer demand with great precision.

 The last example of Coca-Cola’s usage of big datasets is for analyzing consumer feedback online.
-Coca-cola’ regularly sifts through content in search for mentions of their brand, in order to determine the sentiments that lie behind them.
+Coca-cola regularly sifts through content in search of mentions of their brand, in order to determine the sentiments that lie behind them.
 Information such as this is invaluable because it enables Coca-cola to judge how its brand is being perceived in real-time, giving them the opportunity to make an adjustment on the fly.

 Rolls-Royce has always had strong ties to the technology sector, and this is still the case for its present incarnation as one of the world’s leading aerospace manufacturers.
 Rolls Royce utilizes Big Data and AI in many areas of its business operations, but the primary ones are design, manufacture, and after-sales support.

 When designing jet engines, Rolls Royce has to conduct numerous simulations in order to be able to guarantee that their products will perform well under duress.
-These simulations provide the company with terabytes of data, which is then analyzed by sophisticated AI-powered algorithms to find potential problems, and determine whether the designs in question needs additional work.
+These simulations provide the company with terabytes of data, which is then analyzed by sophisticated AI-powered algorithms to find potential problems, and determine whether the designs in question need additional work.